Hiraj/asterisk_monitoring/README.md

-# asterisk_monitoring
-Scripts for a monitoring asterisk
+# Set of the scripts for a monitoring asterisk call sessions
+Scripts for monitoring:
+-
+-
+-